Matrix calculation with NumPy

 3. Speed of NumPylink image 42

-As explained, NumPy performs the calculation much faster than Python lists, let's see an example where the dot product of two matrices is performed using Python lists and ndarrays.
+As explained, NumPy performs calculations much faster than Python lists.
+Let's look at an example where the dot product of two matrices is performed using Python lists and using ndarrays.

 from time import time